-a.
+- a.
 General.
-Beginning with and subsequent to its effective date, this article shall be applicable to all development and redevelopment-including, but not limited to, applications for Site Plan Approval, Subdivision Approval, Construction Drawing Approval, and grading approval-unless exempt pursuant to this article.
+Beginning with and subsequent to its effective date, this article shall be applicable to all development and redevelopment-including, but not limited to, applications for Site Plan Approval, Subdivision Approval, Construction Plan Approval, and grading approval-unless exempt pursuant to this article. - b.
+Implementation.
+As per Session Law (SL) 2015-241 and SL 2015-246, implementation of this Section is temporarily suspended until local ordinance approval.

-b.
+c.
 Exemptions.

 - i.
 Single-family detached, duplex, and manufactured home dwellings and recreational development and redevelopment that cumulatively disturbs less than one (1) acre and are not part of a larger common plan of development or sale are exempt from the provisions of this article, unless deemed otherwise by the Stormwater Administrator. - ii.
 Development and redevelopment that disturbs less than the above threshold, is not exempt if such activities are part of a larger common plan of development or sale and the larger common plan exceeds the relevant threshold, even though multiple, separate, or distinct activities take place at different times on different schedules. - iii.
-Development or redevelopment that is exempt from permit requirements of Section 404 of the federal Clean Water Act as specified in 40 CFR 232 (primarily, ongoing farming and forestry activities) is exempt from the provisions of this article. - iv.
-Per the requirements of 15A NCAC 02B .0265, NCAC 02B .0711, NCAC 02B .0731 and the Town's Phase II Permit NCS000460, new development undertaken by a local government solely as a public road project shall be deemed compliant with the purposes of this article if it meets the riparian buffer protection requirements of The Neuse River Buffer Rules and nutrient loading targets of the Neuse Nutrient Management Strategy.
-For these public road projects, the following shall be done to the maximum extent practicable (MEP):
+Development or redevelopment that is exempt from permit requirements of Section 404 of the federal Clean Water Act as specified in 40 CFR 232 (primarily, ongoing farming and forestry activities) is exempt from the provisions of this article.

-- a) Meet the Neuse Nitrogen Target Rates of 3.6 lb/acre/year by providing onsite SCM or permanent offsite nutrient credits. - b) Minimize BUA; - c) Divert runoff away from surface waters; and - d) Implement BMPs and SCMs. - 5.
+- iv.
+Per the requirements of 15A NCAC 02B .0265, NCAC 02B .0711, NCAC 02B .0731 and the Town's Phase II Permit NCS000460, new development undertaken by a local government solely as a public road project shall be deemed compliant with the purposes of this article if it meets the riparian buffer protection requirements of The Neuse River Buffer Rules.
+For these public road projects, the following shall be done to the maximum extent practicable (MEP): - a) Minimize BUA; - b) Divert runoff away from surface waters; and - c) Implement BMPs and SCMs. - 5.
 No Development or Redevelopment until Compliance and Permit.
 No development or redevelopment shall occur except in compliance with the provisions of this article or unless exempted.
 No development or redevelopment for which a permit is required pursuant to this article shall occur except in compliance with the provisions, conditions, and limitations of the permit.